medziane/FeatureFlags/README.md

 - Add an override possibility to enable or disable features
 - Enabled on day of the year
 - Enabled on day of the month
+- Load feature flags from a file
+- Load feature flags from a URL
 - ...

 ## Changelog